ScottHills-Deloitte/Group09_Feb06_Capstone/README.md

 1. Refresh the dataset to obtain financial information for the current period from 2019-2022
 2. Review for changes in predictive modeling around impactful business events (pre and post-Covid, recessionary periods, etc.)
 3. Obtain industry data for companies to review how the models are affected when used for specific industry categories.
-4. Include outstanding stock and price of stock at YE to reviw any affects on the model as build.
+4. Include outstanding stock and price of stock at YE to review any effects on the model as build.

 #### For More Information
 Please review the full analysis in our [Jupyter Notebook](MainNotebook.ipynb) or [presentation deck](Group 09_Final Presentation.pptx).